ente0v1/CrackMaster/README.md

 ![Test Image](./assets/action.png)

-When the cracking is finished, you will find the results in `logs`; "status.txt" contains the following info:
+When the cracking is finished, you will find the results in `logs`.

+"status.txt" contains the following info:
 ```
 ------------------
 STATUS.TXT